fcoskunn/personal-page/content/pages/contacts.md

 * Application gets radio stations from an API.
 * There are more than 20 thousand radio stations with different countries and languages.
+* Applied Android’s advanced components such as notifications, services, broadcast receivers and content providers.
+* Synchronized SQLite database in Android app

 **Light Follower with Lego Mindstorm **_Abdullah Gul University (_**Finished)**